-7.1.1 - Measures initiated by the Institution for the promotion of gender equity during the year and the main campus.
+7.1.1 - Measures initiated by the Institution for the promotion of gender equity during the year

+The institution provides safe and secured environment for the women students.
+The College conducts various workshops on gender sensitization on various issues pertaining to society, women and girl child .
+To ensure safety of the campus, the college has 35 Surveillance Camera with monitoring facility in the principal office.
+The campus also has enough lighting facility in the hostel and the main campus.
 Safe water (RO) and food are provided in the hostel and main campus.
 Safety for Divyangjan - Wheel Chairs, Ramp and enough toilet facility are provided in all the blocks.
 First aid - First aid facility is available in NCC office and Hostel.
 A Suggestion box , an Antiragging committee and student grievance cell functions in the college.
 Counselling is offered by the tutors to their wards.